 In addition, being too nice is not funny.

 The organization hopes that any offensive communication will be taken in the spirit in which it is intended.
 Which is to say, as a personal release, ranting or creative expression issued in the hopes the readers will be entertained, laugh or relate.
-As opposed to thinking it’s all about them.
+As opposed to a person taking the narcissistic route of thinking it’s all about them.

 To take written missives personally, or as instructional in nature is done at the discretion of the individual and is not condoned by management.